-Cold Hard Truth Warning: Only a small portion of people ever write a book.
+Cold Hard Truth Warning: Only a few people ever write a book.
 Even fewer make enough money to earn a living from writing.
-This means that many people come here for help to achieve the dream of writing for a living, but won’t.
+This means that many people come here for help to achieve the dream of writing for a living but won’t.

-I know authors that when I first met them, they had just started.
+I know authors that had just started when I first met them.
 A year later, they were in my private client group with six figures in sales.
 They are the exception to the rule.

-I know far more that years after my first meeting are still unpublished.
+I know far more than years after my first meeting is still unpublished.